 - a) Every Grant County employee shall have his or her work performance reviewed annually in writing.
 The performance evaluation and the determination of satisfactory or unsatisfactory work performance will be completed by employee's department head or designee.
-Department heads shall have their performance reviewed and the determination of satisfactory or unsatisfactory work performance done in conjunction with the home committee, the County Board Chair and the Personnel Director.
+The County Administrator shall conduct performance appraisals of Department Heads with input from the Department's Oversight Committee.
+Performance appraisals of statutorily appointed Department Heads will be conducted jointly by the Oversight Committee, board or commission, and the County Administrator.
 Unsatisfactory performance requires a performance improvement plan with follow-up.
-Employees will not be considered for a wage step or across the board increase unless they have had their performance reviewed and confirmed on a payroll change notice. - b) All increases shall be withheld for a period not to exceed 6 months should an employee fail to receive a satisfactory performance evaluation review.
-Employees who receive 2 consecutive unsatisfactory performance evaluations may be subject to termination of employment. - c) A copy of the Department Head's performance review shall be forwarded to the Personnel Department for inclusion in the employee's file.
-Notice of satisfactory or unsatisfactory performance review from other non-represented employees will be sent to the Personnel Department.
-It is the department's obligation to keep a written copy of the evaluation. - d) Evaluation forms and training are available through the Personnel Department. - e) For employees placed on the pay schedule on or before January 1, 2018, step increases will be effective on January 1 of each subsequent year.
+Employees will not be considered for a wage step or across-the-board increase unless they have had their performance reviewed and confirmed on a payroll change notice - b) All increases shall be withheld for a period not to exceed 6 months should an employee fail to receive a satisfactory performance evaluation review.
+Employees who receive 2 consecutive unsatisfactory performance evaluations may be subject to termination of employment. - c) A copy of the Department Head's performance review shall be forwarded to the Human Resources Department for inclusion in the employee's file.
+Notice of satisfactory or unsatisfactory performance review from other non-represented employees will be sent to the Human Resources Department.
+It is the department's obligation to keep a written copy of the evaluation.

+- d) Evaluation forms and training are available through the Personnel Department. - e) For employees placed on the pay schedule on or before January 1, 2018, step increases will be effective on January 1 of each subsequent year.
 For employees hired after January 1, 2018, step increases, if any, become effective on an employees' position anniversary date of subsequent years.
 If an employee is reclassified, they shall be placed at that step in the pay grade that results in a pay increase and shall progress through the schedule consistent with the time between the increment step, thus, their step increase date changes to their reclassification date.